numberscope/backscope/README.md

 #### Key: name

-A string giving the official name of the OEIS sequence with id OEIS_ID
+A string giving the official name of the OEIS sequence with id OEIS_ID.

 #### Key: xrefs